-Rather than regulations "defending" passengers, IATA recommends that they should be framed as a partnership between consumers and the industry, to encourage competition, innovation, consumer confidence and enhanced air connectivity.
-In this regard, IATA would like to respectfully request the National Assembly of the Republic of Korea to reconsider the proposal for a mandatory waiver of cancellation and change fees by airlines in case of Force Majeure, such that it provides adequate protection to air passengers while maintaining competitiveness of the airline industry and allowing consumers the freedom to choose an airline that corresponds with their desired price and service standards.
-IATA would be happy to further extend our support by conducting a workshop on the Smarter Regulation Initiative (see Annex B for IATA's Smart Regulation Methodology), which would aid the National Assembly of the Republic of Korea and the Ministry of Land, Infrastructure and Transport in introducing regulation that delivers clearly defined and measurable policy objectives through a transparent, objective and consultative process, such that it reduces unnecessary burden on consumers and businesses.
-For any questions or feedback, please contact Younkyung Kim at kimy@iata.org.
+On behalf of the airline industry, IATA would therefore like to suggest that the Government of the Republic of Korea reconsider the details of its draft bill on the regulation of tarmac delays, to realign the objectives and proposed measures, such that it provides adequate protection to air passengers while maintaining competitiveness of the airline industry and allowing consumers the freedom to choose an airline that corresponds with their desired price and service standards.
+IATA would be happy to further extend our support to the Government of the Republic of Korea by conducting a workshop on the Smarter Regulation Initiative (see Annex B for IATA's Smart Regulation Methodology), which would aid the Government in introducing regulation that delivers clearly defined and measurable policy objectives through a transparent, objective and consultative process, such that it reduces unnecessary burdens on consumers and businesses.

-Annex A: Core Principles on Consumer Protection
+Annex A: Core Principles On Consumer Protection